 Sasson NJ, Faso DJ, Nugent J, Lovell S, Kennedy DP, Grossman RB.
 Neurotypical Peers are Less Willing to Interact with Those with Autism based on Thin Slice Judgments.
 Sci Rep. 2017;7:40700.
 Published 2017 Feb 1. doi:10.1038/srep40700

 Therapist Neurodiversity Collective understands that communication is a multi-way process and that the onus should not be placed solely on Autistic people to repair communication differences.
 Autistic (and more broadly neurodivergent) people communicate differently than neurotypical people.
-And yet we therapists (and the world) often expect them to change their communication styles, to make adjustments, and to comply with often confusing spoken and unspoken rules of social interaction.
+And yet we therapists (and the world) often expect them to change their communication styles, make adjustments, and comply with often confusing spoken and unspoken rules of social interaction.
 We don’t’ train social skills because we know that diversity in social intelligence is natural and viable.

 - Video, peer, or therapist modeling (direct instruction or ‘coaching’) of neuromajority Social Skills where the client/student imitates the ‘social skill standard’